 The good news is that pretty much everyone has some kind of issue which can be helped by a service dog, and odds are, if you explain the situation to your doctor and that your dog provides emotional support to you, they won’t have a problem signing it.

-Registering your dog as an emotional support animal also has other benefits.
+Establishing your dog as an emotional support animal also has other benefits.
 They have greater rights when traveling with you and they can fly in the cabin with you if they provide emotional support for stressful situations like flying.